saic-iitmandi/sysadmin-test/2022/challenges.md

 -----------------------------------------------------
 ## Challenge 2
 You are given the github repositories of three websites, all of them made using different technologies.
 You need to set up docker containers for the three websites.
-The three sites should be running on your localhost.
+The three sites should be running on your localhost through Docker instances.
 You can use any port of your choice for the three websites.
-Note that running 2 of these websites directly on your system would result in them running in localhost, but that is not expected in this task.
+Note that running these websites directly on your system is not expected in this task.
 You have to set up docker containers for the evaluation.

-The websites are provided here: [CP Dashboard](https://github.com/KamandPrompt/CP-Dashboard), [STAC IIT Mandi](https://github.com/STAC-IITMandi/STAC-IITMandi.github.io), [SAIC IIT Mandi](https://github.com/KamandPrompt/SAIC-Website)
+The websites are provided here: [CP Dashboard](https://github.com/KamandPrompt/CP-Dashboard), [X-Ray Burst Detection-STAC IIT Mandi](https://github.com/STAC-IITMandi/xray-burst-detection), [SAIC IIT Mandi](https://github.com/KamandPrompt/SAIC-Website)

-The technology used in the different websites are ReactJS, Django and Simple HTML-CSS-JS respectively.
+The technologies used in the different websites are ReactJS, Flask and Simple HTML-CSS-JS respectively.
 The way you set up the docker containers is up to you.

 -----------------------------------------------------
 ## Challenge 3 - Gain Access to a Remote Server